kylecorry31/Trail-Sense/guides/en-US/guide_tool_navigation.txt

 The radar compass shows nearby beacons, paths, and tides as a map-like radar display.
 The radar compass is available with nearby beacons enabled.
 Once nearby beacons are enabled, you can turn on the radar compass using "Settings > Navigation > Show nearby radar compass".

 You can pinch to zoom the radar compass, which will change the nearby beacon radius.

+If your device does not have a compass, you can still choose to display the compass dial ticks by enabling the Settings > Navigation > 'Show dial ticks on nearby radar' option.
+Please note, that without a compass sensor, moving your device will not change the direction of the radar compass.

 ### Linear Compass